I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Best Time for Hiking Kilimanjaro

-Kilimanjaro is made of various bands with the top being the Uhuru Peak which is always extremely cold.
-Visiting during the warmer periods makes the peak slightly less cold vs other times of year.
+Kilimanjaro is made of various bands with the top being the Uhuru Peak, which is always extremely cold.
+Visiting during the warmer periods makes the peak slightly less cold than at other times of year.

-The best time of year to visit Tanzania for bird watching is November onwards when the migratory birds from Europe and other parts of Africa start to arrive all the way through to April.
+The best time of year to visit Tanzania for birdwatching is from January through to April, when resident birds are in breeding season and display their most vibrant plumage, and migratory birds from Europe and other parts of Africa are also present.

 Tanzania High Season Vs Low Season